-In 2010 the Australian Institute of Marine Science was awarded funding for the development of the National Sea Simulator.
-This was provided by the Australian Government through its Super Science Marine and Climate Initiative, with support from the Education Investment Fund.
+In 2010 the Australian Government awarded AIMS funding for the development of the National Sea Simulator through the Super Science Marine and Climate Initiative, with support from the Education Investment Fund.

-A prototype facility was constructed to thoroughly design concepts prior to full-scale implementation and to develop and construct suitable systems and methodologies for holding and propagating coral reef organisms.
+A prototype facility was constructed to test design concepts prior to full-scale implementation and to develop and construct suitable systems and methodologies for holding and propagating coral reef organisms.

 SeaSim by numbers

-- 3 000 000 L filtered seawater pumped per day (full capacity)
+- 3 000 000 litres filtered seawater pumped per day (at full capacity)

-- 3 650 000 L of bulk seawater storage capacity
+- 3 650 000 litres of bulk seawater storage capacity

-- 3022m2 floor area
+- 3022 m2 of floor area

 - 28.2 km of pipework